 Studies in Information Technology and Computer Science include courses in three main areas of specialisation: Software Engineering, Information Systems, and Intelligent Media Computing.
 The prerequisite for participating in these Master's level studies is having completed at least three years of university studies in either Information Technology or in Computer Science.

 Faculty of Social Sciences and Business Studies

-Business and Management studies in Business and Management includes courses in Service Management (including marketing, management and leadership) and Business and Law (including accounting and business law).
+Studies in Business and Management include courses in Service Management (including marketing, management and leadership) and Business and Law (including accounting and business law).
 The prerequisite for enrolling in Bachelor's level courses is having completed at least one year of university studies in Business and Management.
 The prerequisite for Master's level studies is having completed at least three years of university studies in Business and management.

 An International Study Programme in Law is a non-degree study programme intended for students who wish to familiarise themselves with judicial questions and legal practices.
 The programme offers a wide variety of courses in the different fields of law e.g. International Trade Law, Environmental law, Public International law, and European Law.
 The course Introduction to Legal Studies is compulsory for all students enrolled in the International Study Programme in Law.
 International students must have completed at least one year of university studies in order to be eligible for the study programme.

 Karelia, Russia and the Baltic Area is an international, multi-disciplinary area studies programme co-ordinated by historians at the Faculty of Social Sciences and Business.
 The programme is offered in co-operation with the Philosophical Faculty.
 It is intended for both international and domestic students who have completed at least one year of university studies.
 The programme includes courses in History, Geography, Economics, Ethnography and Folklore, Social Sciences, Finnish and Russian.

 In addition, exchange students may take courses from the following the International Master's degree programmes provided they meet the course requirements: